logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

-Choose the instance profile role that you have created in [Step 2](#step-2-create-an-instance-profile-role-on-aws), then click Next:
+Choose the instance profile role that you have created in [Step 2](#step-2-create-an-instance-profile-role-on-aws) (click on the refresh button if your instance profile is not in the list), then click Next:

 <p align="center">
   <figure>